CallumWalley/nzrse-containers/_episodes/04-build-intro.md

 ```
 {: .source}

-> ## ERNZ20 attendees and those running on a HPC system:
-> You won't be able to elevate privileges using sudo, please read through to the remote building section and setup a cloud.sylabs.io account in order to perform remote builds.
-{: .callout}

 If you are on a machine where you have sudo permission, you can build a container using the command `sudo singularity build`, followed by the filename we decide to attribute to the container image, and then by the filename of the def file to be used:

 ```
 sudo singularity build lolcow.sif lolcow.def
 ```

 {: .bash}